xunguan/xunguan.github.io/_pages/about.md

         <span class="news-date">01/08/2024</span>
         <p>We have a few conference contributions to annouce:
         <ol>
-            <li>Jiaojiao Wang has a paper accepted for oral presentation at IEEE Information Theory Workshop 2024 (IEEE ITW 2024) to be held in Shenzhen, China.
+            <li><strong>Jiaojiao Wang</strong> has a paper accepted for oral presentation at IEEE Information Theory Workshop 2024 (<strong>IEEE ITW 2024</strong>) to be held in Shenzhen, China.
 The title is "Rack-aware Minimum-Storage Regenerating Codes with Optimal Access for Consecutive Node Failures". </li>
-            <li>Jiazhen Song with Prof. Zhenyu Liu has one contribution to IEEE Globecom 2024 in Cape Town, South Africa, titled "THz Optical Image Recognition Method via AM-Res2Net Model".</li>
+            <li><strong>Jiazhen Song</strong> with <strong>Prof. Zhenyu Liu</strong> has one contribution to <strong>IEEE Globecom 2024</strong> in Cape Town, South Africa, titled "THz Optical Image Recognition Method via AM-Res2Net Model".</li>
-            <li>Weijie Dai with Prof. Yuhan Dong has two accepted papers to Optica Frontiers in Optics and Laser Science 2024 (FiO LS 2024) to be held in Denver, Colorado, USA.
+            <li><strong>Weijie Dai</strong> with <strong>Prof. Yuhan Dong</strong> has two accepted papers to Optica Frontiers in Optics and Laser Science 2024 (<strong>FiO LS 2024</strong>) to be held in Denver, Colorado, USA.
 The titles are "OAM Spectral Asymmetry Identification and Symbol-level Detection in Twisted Partially Coherent FSO Links" and "Concurrence Modulation and Direct Detection Free-space Optical Communication Systems under General Stokes Detection Noise".</li>
         </ol>
         Big congratulations to everyone!
         </p>